Medical Malpractice Lawyer in Cleveland OH

 - Doctors should use second opinions.

-- Doctors should give patient clear instructions, including letting them know how to get back in touch if symptoms change or persist.
+- Doctors should give patients clear instructions, including letting them know how to get back in touch if symptoms change or persist.

 - Doctors must be sure to check the results of all ordered tests and consults.